Soroksky Uyezd

-Soroksky Uyezd (pre-reform Сорокскій уѣздъ) was one of the subdivisions of the Bessarabia Governorate of the Russian Empire.
+Soroksky County (pre-reform Сорокскій уѣздъ) was an uezd, one of the subdivisions of the Bessarabia Governorate of the Russian Empire.
 It was situated in the northern part of the governorate.
 Its administrative centre was Soroca.

 Soroksky Uyezd was created in 1836 alongside Beletsky Uyezd from Yassky Uyezd which then ceased to exist.
-In 1918, after the October Revolution, the uyezd became part of the Kingdom of Romania until 1944, when Moldavian SSR was created as a result of Eastern Front land exchanges between the Soviets and the Nazis.
+In 1918, after the Union of Bessarabia with Romania, the county became part of the Kingdom of Romania until 1941, when Moldavian SSR was created as a result of the Soviet occupation of Bessarabia and Northern Bukovina.
 Finally, in 1949, the "uyezd" territorial subdivision was abolished and three new raions (districts) were created, one of which retained the name as Raion Soroca.

 Demographics

 At the time of the Russian Empire Census of 1897, Soroksky Uyezd had a population of 218,861.
-Of these, 63.2% spoke Romanian, 16.0% Ukrainian, 14.2% Yiddish, 4.8% Russian, 0.8% Polish, 0.5% German, 0.2% Romani and 0.1% Armenian as their native language.
+Of these, 63.2% spoke Moldovan and Romanian, 16.0% Ukrainian, 14.2% Yiddish, 4.8% Russian, 0.8% Polish, 0.5% German, 0.2% Romani and 0.1% Armenian as their native language.